La Souterraine

 La Souterraine (/fr/; Limousin: La Sotarrana) is a commune in the west-central French department of Creuse.

+The commune is listed as a Village étape.

 Geography

 La Souterraine is an area of farming and light industry, comprising the town and a few small hamlets.
 It is situated some 20 mi west of Guéret, at the junction of the D1, D912, D951 and the N145 roads.
 It is also served by a TER railway link.

 The small river Sédelle, a tributary of the Creuse, flows through the town.

 The sources of the Benaize, a tributary of the Anglin, and the Brame, a tributary of the Gartempe, are both in the commune.